Cley Marshes NWT reserve

 Cycling or walking: Within easy reach of Norfolk Coast Cycleway and Norfolk Coast Path routes

-Accessibility: The visitor centre, the reserves central hides and boardwalk to them are accessible, the path between the visitor centre and Cley village and the visitor centre to disabled parking area at East Bank along with the newly resurfaced East Bank path to the beach.
-Some eating throughout site.
-For full accessibility details ask at visitor centre
+The visitor centre, reserves central hides and boardwalks to hides are accessible.
+The path between the visitor centre and Cley village, and the visitor centre to the disabled parking area at East Bank along with the newly resurfaced East Bank path to the beach are also accessable for all.
+There is some seating throughout site.
+For full accessibility details contact the visitor centre

 Parking: Free parking at visitor centre; charges at Beach Road car park for non-NWT members

 Toilets: Modern environmentally friendly located at visitor centre, none on reserve or beach

 Refreshments: Café at visitor centre allowing wide panoramic views of reserve; further outdoor seating plus picnic area.
 Cley-next-the-Sea village has a wide variety of places to eat.